Chart Color Schemes

 Aberfoyle Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Aberfoyle Park is around 11,308 people.
-This figure represents an increase of 74 individuals since the 2021 Census, which recorded a population of 11,234 people.
-This change is inferred from AreaSearch's estimation of the resident population at 11,182 in June 2024, based on the latest ERP data release by the ABS, and an additional 8 validated new addresses since the Census date.
-The resulting population density is 1,936 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods for the suburb.
+As of May 2026, the estimated population of the suburb of Aberfoyle Park is around 11,054.
+This figure reflects a decrease of 180 people since the 2021 Census, which reported a population of 11,234.
+The current estimate of 11,054 is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2025.
+This population level results in a density ratio of 1,892 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in recent periods for Aberfoyle Park.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the suburb is expected to experience a population increase just below the median of national areas by 2041.
-This projection reflects an expansion of 1,121 persons over the 17-year period, representing an 8.8% gain in total population.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation methods.
+Based on aggregated SA2-level projections, the suburb is expected to increase its population by 965 persons to reach a total of 11,049 by 2041, reflecting an overall gain of 8.7% over the 16-year period.

 Frequently Asked Questions - Population